-The exact environmental reservoir of F. tularensis is not entirely defined, however it is often associated with water sources (Berrada & Telford III, 2011; Broman et al., 2010; Larson et al., 1955).
-It then enters a host environment, human or mammal, and enters an intracellular life stage within phagosome, prior to escape and replication (Celli & Zahrt, 2013).
+While the environmental reservoir of F. tularensis is not known, it is often associated with water sources (Berrada & Telford III, 2011; Broman et al., 2010; Larson et al., 1955).
+When F. tularensis enters a host environment, human or mammal, it must survive within and escape from the phagosome, prior to cytosolic replication (Celli & Zahrt, 2013).
 Thus, it must be able to withstand environmental pressures and conditions prior to entering the host environment, withstanding host defenses and inconsistent nutrient states.
 This necessitates the ability of F. tularensis to have both efficient and effective regulatory mechanisms to survive in a variety of environments.

 During the transition between environmental sources and a mammalian host, there is a significant change in temperature.
 Approximately 11% of F. tularensis genes are differently regulated during the transition from 26°C (representative of an environmental temperature) to 37°C. Several of these genes are virulence genes, suggesting that temperature-associated regulation is important for initiation of host colonization and virulence (Horzempa et al., 2008).

-F. tularensis has been identified within brackish waters.
-The effects of NaCl concentration on gene regulation in F. tularensis has not been greatly investigated.
-However, one report showed that F. tularensis Type A can survive longer in filter-sterilized brackish water versus filter sterilized freshwater (Berrada & Telford III, 2011).
-Additionally, a study evaluating the regulator Hfq, an RNA binding protein, showed that the protein was seemingly important for both stress response and virulence in mice.
-Particularly in the removal of the gene encoding Hfq, hfq, the strain was found to be more sensitive to a high NaCl concentration of 2% (Meibom et al., 2009).
+F. tularensis has been found to survive in brackish waters.
+The effects of sodium chloride concentration on gene regulation in F. tularensis has not been extensively studied.
+However F. tularensis Type A can survive longer in filter-sterilized brackish water compared to filter sterilized freshwater (Berrada & Telford III, 2011).
+Although it is not clear what leads to increased surivival, at least one F. tularensis regulatory protein can mediate the response to salt stress.
+Specifically, the regulator Hfq, an RNA binding protein, is important for both stress response and virulence in mice.
+F. tularensis cells lacking Hfq are more sensitive to a high NaCl concentration (2%) (Meibom et al., 2009).

-Changing pH can occur in a variety of environments, but most poignantly affects F. tularensis upon entrance into phagosomes.
+Changing pH can occur in a variety of environments, but most significantly affects F. tularensis after they are engulfed in phagosomes.
 With regard to gene regulation in response to pH, some is known, again, about specific proteins but not necessarily broadly.
 Specifically, the virulence gene iglA and the general regulator, ppGpp, were both found to have decreased mRNA transcript levels in acidified environments (pH 5.5), and increased abundance in alkalized environments (pH 8.5) (Faron et al., 2013).
-Meanwhile, a cytoplasmic membrane protein, RipA, was found to be necessary for growth at neutral pH and to have similar expression levels to IglA upon host cll infection.
-It was also found to be pH sensitive, expression decreasing in acidified pH (Fuller et al., 2009).
+Meanwhile, a cytoplasmic membrane protein, RipA, was found to be necessary for growth at neutral pH and to have similar expression levels to IglA during host cell infection.
+It was also found to be reduced in its expression in lower pHs (Fuller et al., 2009).

-As an intracellular pathogen, upon host cell infection F. tularensis is necessarily exposed to hydrogen peroxide within phagosomes.
-Unsurprisingly, a number of proteins of F. tularensis are differently regulated upon exposure to hydrogen peroxide.
-Global studies of F. tularensis found several proteins which were differently regulated after exposure to hydrogen peroxide, unsurprisingly many of these were apart of stress response protein families (Ericsson et al., 1994; Lenco et al., 2005).
+F. tularensis is exposed to hydrogen peroxide within phagosomes inside host cells.
+A number of proteins of F. tularensis are differently regulated upon exposure to hydrogen peroxide.
+Global studies of F. tularensis found several proteins which were differently regulated after exposure to hydrogen peroxide, many of which are members of stress response protein families (Ericsson et al., 1994; Lenco et al., 2005).

 Within the environment it is possible that F. tularensis encounters some UV exposure.
 It may respond to this stress similarly to other DNA damaging agents, however to the best of our knowledge, there are no current reports on the F. tularensis response UV-induced stress.